 Possibly a revolution?

 The two companies’ philosophy is really interesting and I sympathize with their products, admittedly.
-Yet, I see a couple problems.
+Yet, I see a couple of problems.

 The first problem is the price.
-Why paying an openly minimal mobile phone from two to three hundred dollars when you can get a Nokia 105 for few bucks?
+Why paying an openly minimal mobile phone from two to three hundred dollars when you can get a Nokia 105 for a few bucks?
 A possible reply is that these are high-end products, aimed at customers who appreciate their manufacturing quality and their design.
 This sounds reasonable to me, but only up to a point.

 The second problem is that these phones could be neither fish nor fowl.
 The temptation to make them evolve into quasi-smartphones is still strong, indeed.

 The Light Phone 2, for example, looks still too much like a smartphone; if I want just a phone, I prefer it with physical buttons instead of a fragile touch-screen.
 The Punkt could feature some more useful functions (a simple GPS navigation system, for example), and a more innovative design (the current one is nice but too “classic”, IMHO).
-Moreover, I don’t understand what sense it makes to include a 4G connection and internet access into a device which has a 320x240px two-inch display.
+Moreover, I don’t understand what sense it makes to include a 4G connection and internet access into a device that has a 320x240px two-inch display.
 Possibly, the idea is that it will be used as a hotspot for a laptop or tablet computer.

 The fact is that both devices, in their second generation, feature a 4G connectivity and seems to “conceal” web navigation capabilities they already have, technically.

 This is a fundamental issue.
-What we call “smartphone” doesn’t exist without access to the Internet; remove the internet and it will become just a mobile phone with some additional functions (GPS maps, photo-shooting, audio and HD video reproduction, and offline games).
+What we call “smartphone” doesn’t exist without access to the Internet; remove the internet and it will become just a mobile phone with some additional functions (GPS maps, photo-shooting, audio, and HD video reproduction, and offline games).
 Add a web browser to a cell phone and it will evolve soon into a smartphone, with a large display and all the usual stuff.